cosmos/cosmos-sdk/docs/migrations/app.md

 As outlined in our [encoding guide](../core/encoding.md), one of the most significant improvements introduced in Cosmos SDK v0.40 is Protobuf.
 This means that instead of defining your serializable types using Go structs, you should define them as Protobuf messages.

 The rule of thumb is that if you need to serialize a type (into binary or JSON), then it should be defined as a Protobuf message.
 This means that pure domain types can be kept as Go structs and interfaces.
-In practice, the two following categories of types must be converted to Protobuf message:
+In practice, the three following categories of types must be converted to Protobuf message:

 - client-facing types: `Msg`s, query requests and responses.
 This is because client will send these types over the wire to the node.
 - types that are stored in state.
 This is because we store the binary representation of these types in state.